Explaining Various Types of Kitchen Countertops - Plastic Laminate, Solid Surfacing, Wood and Stainless Steel Countertops

 Backsplash heights should be varied to suit the needs of a particular area.
 This granite backsplash stops just under the windowsill, which is a little higher than usual to avoid water damage.
 For the rest of the backsplash area, the wall is finished with bead board, a hardier surface than painted gypsum board.

-Countertop heights in this kitchen vary to suit the task, with a 42-in. high countertop anchoring the end of a U-shaped configuration of maple cabinets.
+Countertop heights in this kitchen vary to suit the task, with a 42-in. high countertop anchoring the end of an L-shaped configuration of maple cabinets.
 The cantilevered stone counter with eased edges gets necessary support from wood brackets.

 Plastic Laminate